THE SAYINGS OF MUSAEUS

 Some people think I'm confused, but I don't know what they're talking about.

-One way to understand my suggestion that the world is an illusion generated by a computer is to understand Thermopylae as the firewall.
+One way to understand my suggestion that the world is an illusion generated by a computer is to understand the Battle of Thermopylae as a "brute force" attack on the firewall to Europe.
+Thermopylae means "Gates of Fire."

-"In the last resport, all government means control by a minority - for only a minority can produce that unity of directive which the word 'government' implies." - John Warry.
+"In the last resport, all government means control by a minority - for only a minority can produce that unity of directive which the word 'government' implies." - John Warr

 HOME